Click on any of the following links to jump to a section:

 What if I don’t have an immigration status that authorizes me to live in the U.S.?

 Many people who are not authorized to live in the United States worry that filing taxes increases their exposure to the government, fearing this could ultimately result in deportation.
 If you already have an ITIN, then the IRS has your information, unless you moved recently.
 You are not increasing your exposure by renewing an ITIN or filing taxes with an ITIN.

 Current law generally prohibits the IRS from sharing tax return information with other agencies, with a few important exceptions.
 For instance, tax return information may in certain cases be shared with state agencies responsible for tax administration or with law enforcement agencies for investigation and prosecution of non-tax criminal laws.
 The protections against the disclosure of information are set in law so they cannot be rescinded by a presidential executive order or other administrative action unless Congress changes the law.

 Knowing the potential risks and benefits involved, only proceed with an ITIN application or tax filing if you feel comfortable.
 This information does not constitute legal advice.
 Consult with an immigration attorney if you have any concerns.

 Acceptance Agents are authorized by the IRS to assist you in completing your ITIN application.
 Some Acceptance Agents do not prepare tax returns.
 In that case, you must take the completed Form W-7 certified by the Agent to a VITA site or commercial tax preparer and submit it with the tax return.

 Acceptance Agents are often found at colleges, financial institutions, accounting firms, nonprofit agencies and some Low Income Taxpayer Clinics.
+Also, some VITA programs are Acceptance Agents.
 Commercial tax preparers who are Acceptance Agents often charge a fee that can range from $50 to $275 for completing the Form W-7.
 There is no fee for applying directly with the IRS.

 Note to organizations: